agile-ts/documentation/docs/Interfaces.md

 #### `agileInstance`

-The [Agile Instance](./packages/core/features/agile-instance/Introduction.md) the created [SubscriptionContainer](./packages/core/features/integration/Introduction.md#-subscriptions) belongs to.
+The [Agile Instance](./packages/core/features/agile-instance/Introduction.md) to which the created [SubscriptionContainer](./packages/core/features/integration/Introduction.md#-subscriptions) belongs to.
 However, since each Observer has an instance to the Agile Instance, `useAgile()` can automatically derive the Agile Instance from that.

 | Type                                                                            | Default   | Required |